 Illawarra Credit Union are a bank, they came to New Republique (where I was working at the time) for a complete website overhaul.
-After having a rebrand they felt it was necessary to give their website a complete re-design.
+After having a rebrand they felt it was necessary to give their website a re-design.

-My role was predominantly to work alongside fellow UX designer Jackson Alsop to cover everything UX for the project, this swiftly led to becoming a project manager and front end developer for the project.
+My role was predominantly to work alongside fellow UX designer Jackson Alsop to cover everything UX for the project, this quickly led to becoming a project manager and front end developer.

 The first problem was to understand the functionality of the website coupled with the tightness of banking security meant we had some limitations and couldn’t be completely creative.
-Trying to un-complicate processes on the current website (such as applying for a home loan) was a big task.
-To solve the issue of long forms, we broke sections of the form into pages, making it easier for the user to focus on a little chunks of info at a time.
+To solve the issue of long web forms, we broke sections of the form into pages, making it easier for the user to focus on a chunks of information at one time.

 Another design problem was to house all the different types of content.
 Using templates, we came up with a solution to fit all 34 products into.

 Illawarra Credit Union created a new range of products to feature on the new website.
-They wanted to drive sales of the home loans, therefore wanted to application process to be re-thought
+They wanted to drive sales of the home loans, therefore they wanted the application process to be re-designed.

 The application processes were long winded, it required the user to download a 3 page PDF and send it back to the bank.
-Another challenge for the UX team was understanding all of the terms associated with applying for a home loan was challenging and required lots of research.
+Another challenge for the UX team was understanding all of the home loan and banking terms.

 Consistency was a big challenge, making the site feel like one big design was important as this built trust within the user when signing up.
-We solved this by creating a template structure that held all products and general content without breaking the flow of the page.
+We solved this by creating a template structure that held all products, and general content without breaking the flow of the page.

 Getting the users to convert on the page was challenging, as a team we really thought about the users journey.
-A solution was to add tools and extra information to product pages, keeping the user on the same product page but accessing lots of info.
+One solution was to add tools and extra information to product pages, keeping the user on the same product page but accessing lots of info.

-Compliance guidelines were something I hadn’t worked with before, luckily the client was proactive in providing feedback about compliance.
+Compliance guidelines were something I had not worked with before, luckily the client was proactive in providing feedback about compliance.